-The term “valve lash” is often used when discussing valve train adjustment.
+The term “valve lash” is often used, when talking about, valve train adjustment.

 Valve lash adjustment is a necessary maintenance requirement, for engines without hydraulic valve lifters.

 Valve lash, is needed so the metal parts of the valvetrain can expand when they warm up.
 And, still not move the valves in any way.

 So, let’s Start With Understanding The Basics Of What Valve Lash Is

 A solid lifter is a rigid component.
 In contrast, a hydraulic lifter is designed to accommodate variations in valve train clearance; in order to automatically maintain zero lash in the valvetrain, under all operating conditions.

 It does this by filling and emptying the lifter with engine oil, through a metering orifice and a check valve.
 When the lifter is filling with oil, it is pumping up.
 When the oil is exiting the lifter, it is bleeding or leaking down.

 Solid lifters have a predetermined lash or clearance.
 An engine equipped with a hydraulic cam does not require a feeler gauge.

 But, Not All Engines With Hydraulic Valve Lifters, Have A Preload Adjustment